devaughnpenn/UCCTF/docs/Installation.md

 # git clone https://github.com/devaughnpenn/UCCTF
 ```

-### 3. Install Node Version Manager (NVM)
+### 3. Install Node Version Manager (nvm)
-cd to the project frontend folder.
+cd to project frontend folder.
 ```bash
 # cd frontend
 # curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```
-In order to use NVM, exit your terminal and open a new one.
+In order to use nvm, exit your terminal and open a new one.
 Then, cd to the Frontend project folder, and use the following command to install the latest version of Node JS.
 ```bash
 # cd frontend
 # nvm install 12.16.2